 If you’ve tried to remove your rig’s black streaks by washing and scrubbing, and the stains persist, you may have no choice but to resort to a dedicated product designed to remove RV black streaks.

-Reliable 1 Super Spray All-Purpose Cleaner As RV Black Streak Remover
+Reliable 1 Super Spray All-Purpose Cleaner

 Dealing With Stubborn, Baked-On Black Streaks

-• REMOVE LIGHT PAINT DEFECTS: This car paint restorer effectively removes oxidation, scratches, water spots, and blemishes without scratching, using...
+- REMOVE LIGHT PAINT DEFECTS: This car paint restorer effectively removes oxidation, scratches, water spots, and blemishes without scratching, using...

-• BEST SCRATCH AND SWIRL REMOVER: Meguiar's Ultimate Compound quickly restores surface clarity, using modern innovations in micro-abrasives to cut as...
+- BEST SCRATCH AND SWIRL REMOVER: Meguiar's Ultimate Compound quickly restores surface clarity, using modern innovations in micro-abrasives to cut as...

 It’s exceptionally suited to removing RV black streaks WITHOUT causing scratches/swirls.
 Once removed, just be sure to thoroughly wax the treated area to protect the finish (the Ultimate Compound will have removed any/all protective finishes that were on the surface).
-We really like Meguiar’s Ultimate Liquid wax (available on Amazon), because it goes on easy (use only a very thin coating)… and comes of the same way!
+We really like Meguiar’s Ultimate Liquid wax (available on Amazon), because it goes on easy (use only a very thin coating)… and comes off the same way!
 No hard scrubbing required, and the finish lasts a LONG time.

 No One Likes Dealing With RV Black Streaks!